 Only take advantage of them if your interested in the photography equipment, or they will help you to improve your knowledge, skills, and the resulting photographs you take.

-Adorama is a dedicated retailer of cameras, photo gear, and other electronics for over 40 years.
+Adorama has been a dedicated retailer of cameras, photo gear, and other electronics for over 40 years.
 In my experience, they're prices always match other sources.

 They often carry very specific photography gear that you won't find at Amazon or other massive online retailers.